 - EU/EEA students or memb of the Personengruppenverordnung can enroll within the normal and extended period.

 - Extended enrollment period for winter - 1.10 - 30.11

 DisciplinesAgribusiness Agriculture Ecology View 4 other Masters in Ecology in Austria

 We are not aware of any academic requirements for this programme.

-International1454 EUR/yearTuition FeeBased on the original amount of 727 EUR per semester and a duration of 24 months.
+International1452 EUR/yearTuition FeeBased on the tuition of 726 EUR per semester during 24 months.

-National726 EUR/yearTuition FeeBased on the original amount of 363 EUR per semester and a duration of 24 months.
+EU/EEA726 EUR/yearTuition FeeBased on the tuition of 363 EUR per semester during 24 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Apply and win up to €10000 to cover your tuition fees.